nc-tamu/nc-k8s-ws/README.md

 k3d-mycluster-agent-1    Ready    <none>                 112s   v1.27.4+k3s1
 ```

-### Import image locally (no need for dockerhub)
+### Import image locally (if not using dockerhub)
-`./bin/k3d-linux image import nctamu/nc-k8s-ws:1.0.0 --cluster mycluster`
+`./bin/k3d.exe image import nctamu/nc-k8s-ws:1.0.0 --cluster mycluster`

 ## Deploy application to kubernetes
 Interaction with kubernetes is normally done using the cli tool `kubectl` and the same applies for deployment.
-Open powershell inside the directory `application/k8s-simple` and run `..\..\bin\kubectl.exe apply -k .`.
+Open powershell again in the root directory and run `.\bin\kubectl.exe apply -k .\application\k8s-simple\`

 This will read the "kustomize.yaml" file and deploy it to the current cluster.